openstack/openstack-manuals/doc/ops-guide/source/ops_user_facing_operations.rst

 command-line client.

 To add new volumes, you need only a volume size in gigabytes.
-Either put these into the **create volume** web form or use the command
+Either put these into the **Create Volume** web form or use the command
 line:

 .. code-block:: console